Prospects for toponium formation at the LHC in the single-lepton mode: Conclusion

 \section{Conclusion}

 In this letter, we have presented a dedicated study of near-threshold toponium formation effects in the single-leptonic channel at the LHC.
-Building on our recent framework integrating non-perturbative NRQCD effects in standard Monte Carlo simulations for hadron colliders, we have extended the method to toponium events featuring a single lepton in the final state, enabling thus realistic simulations of toponium production and decay matched with parton showering in this channel.
-Our work therefore provides, for the first time, a consistent treatment of bound-state effects in the single-leptonic mode by means of state-of-the-art Monte Carlo simulations.
+Building on our recent framework integrating bound-state effects in standard Monte Carlo simulations for hadron colliders via the re-weighting of conventional matrix elements, we have extended the method to toponium events featuring a single lepton in the final state, thereby enabling simulations of toponium production and decay matched with parton showering in this channel.
+Our work therefore provides, for the first time, a practical approach to treat toponium bound-state effects in the single-leptonic mode by means of state-of-the-art Monte Carlo simulations.

 We have further employed our approach to demonstrate that toponium formation leaves characteristic imprints on kinematic observables in single-leptonic top-antitop events.
 In particular, angular correlations between the lepton and the hadronic top decay products already provide substantial discriminating power, and we have identified that the reconstructed momentum $p^*$ of the top quarks in the $t\bar t$ rest frame can further be studied as one of the most sensitive observable to toponium effects.
-This quantity not only offers strong separation between signal and background, but also retains the imprint of the non-perturbative bound-state dynamics in its distribution, even after parton showering and event reconstruction.
+This quantity not only offers strong separation between the toponium signal, defined as the set of selected events in which the intermediate $t\bar t$ system is in a colour-singlet state and with a re-weighting using the NRQCD Green's function, and the background embedding conventional perturbative contributions including double-resonant, single-resonant and non-resonant components as well as both the colour-singlet and colour-octet contributions.
+It also retains the imprint of the non-perturbative bound-state dynamics in its distribution, even after parton showering and event reconstruction.
 Remarkably, the peak expected from NRQCD at $p^*\sim 20$~GeV persists, and our estimates further suggest that a statistically significant signal could already be accessible in the LHC Run~2 dataset.

 These findings highlight that the single-leptonic channel is a competitive and complementary avenue to the dileptonic mode for probing toponium formation at the LHC.
 By virtue of the larger statistics and the easier reconstruction of the final state, a measurement of the top recoil momentum $p^*$ distribution is not only in principle achievable, but could also provide a unique experimental handle on the bound-state dynamics of the top quark.
 Looking ahead, it will be important to refine these predictions and to combine, within the analysis, its study with that of other complementary observables.
 Together, these efforts could finally contribute to the characterisation of toponium and therefore its discovery, and bring it within reach of present or near-future data.